 The Company established the Remuneration Committee in compliance with Appendix 15 to the GEM Listing Rules.
-As at 31 December 2022 and the date of this annual report, it comprised two INEDs, namely Mr. Chan Wing Kee and Dr. Leung Wai Cheung, and one executive Director, namely Mr. HP Wong.
+As at 31 December 2023, it comprised two INEDs, namely Mr. Chan Wing Kee and Dr. Leung Wai Cheung, and one executive Director, namely Mr. HP Wong.
 Mr. Chan Wing Kee is the chairman of the Remuneration Committee.
+With effect from 1 March 2024, Mr. Wong HP Wong resigned and Mr. Wong Chi Bor was appointed as a member of the Remuneration Committee.